AstroAir/feishu-webhook-bot/docs/plugin-guide.md

 ## Next Steps

-- Check out the [example plugins](../plugins/) for more inspiration
+- Check out the example plugins in the repository for more inspiration
 - Read the [API Reference](api.md) for detailed API documentation
 - Join our community for help and discussions